JHeroGR/resume/README.md

-# WEBSITE v1
+# Resume

-My Website built in HTML and CSS
+My resume built in HTML and CSS

 [^1]: Footnote